ryangriggs/PromiseQueue/README.md

 		// An asynchronous function to calculate the square of a number.
 		{
 			// queue.add() returns a promise which can be watched by the calling code.
-			// Wrap the queued function as an anonymous function so that it can be executed by the queue runner.
+			// Wrap the queued function in an anonymous function so that it can be executed by the queue runner.
-			// Return a promise from the wrapped function.
+			// Return a Promise from the wrapped function.
 			// Return a value to the calling function by calling resolve([return_value]) within the anonymous function. return this.queue.add(() => {
 				return new Promise((resolve, reject) => {
-					// Here we do some async stuff: setTimeout(() => { resolve(input * input); }, 2000);
+					// Here we do some async stuff: setTimeout(() => {
+						resolve(input * input);
 						// If error, call reject() here
+					}, 2000);

 				});
 			});
 		}

 		halfIt(input)
-		// Another demo async function
+		// Another demo async function: divide a number by two asynchronously {
-		{
 			return this.queue.add(() => {
 				return new Promise((resolve, reject) => {